lowylori/technicallogs/geom99/ArcGISserveronGCP.md

 - [ ] Create VM from image
 - [ ] Firewall Rules
 - [ ] Run from remote desktop
+- [ ] Create a Web Map on ArcGIS Online using published Services
+- [ ] publish a map service into your ArcGIS Server on your GCP VM

 ## Create gmail account and get credits [03/07/24 20 mins]